altugparlak/StrategicBoardGame-MCTS-OpenMP/README.md

-# StrategicBoardGame-MCST-OpenMP
+# StrategicBoardGame-MCTS-OpenMP

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project implements Monte Carlo Search Tree (MCST) using the OpenMP library, aiming to achieve efficient, multithreaded and faster tree search and reinforcement learning operations.
+This project implements Monte Carlo Tree Search (MCTs) using the OpenMP library, aiming to achieve efficient, multithreaded and faster tree search and reinforcement learning operations.
 It leverages `openmp` for parallel processing.

 ### Built With
 * [![C++][C++-logo]][C++-url]